 Once the default language is defined, you can add more languages as secondary languages.
 The Panel automatically renames all existing content and file meta data files and includes the language extension.

-Edit: Change the name, locale or reading direction of the language.
+Settings: Change the name, locale or reading direction of the language.

 Delete: Delete the language.